-- Pave, maintain and repair neighborhood streets and fix potholes - Upgrade or replace aging police, fire and 9-1-1 emergency response facilities, vehicles and equipment - Replace storm drains to prevent sinkholes - Upgrade irrigation systems to conserve water and save energy - Make essential repairs to older libraries, senior center and recreation centers - Improve our Traffic Signal Systems - Repair our Sports Fields and Courts and Park Infrastructure
+- Pave, maintain and repair neighborhood streets and fix potholes - Upgrade or replace aging police, fire and 9-1-1 emergency response facilities, vehicles and equipment - Replace storm drains to prevent sinkholes - Upgrade irrigation systems to conserve water and save energy - Make essential repairs to older libraries, senior center and recreation centers

+- Improve our Traffic Signal Systems - Repair our Sports Fields and Courts and Park Infrastructure

-This Intended Infrastructure, Facilities and Equipment Expenditure Plan also includes a scenario for longterm financing of approximately \$50 million upfront in order to expedite the most critically needed repairs or replacements of citywide infrastructure.
-The actual bonding capacity will vary depending on market conditions at the time of issuance.
-If the measure is approved by the voters, the City Manager will bring forth a request to issue bonds for City Council consideration and action soon thereafter.
-This Plan also provides a pay-as-you-go (cash basis) component which identifies the potential annual allocations to projects which could be included in the annual City Manager proposed Capital Improvement Budget for City Council consideration and action.
+This Infrastructure, Facilities and Equipment Expenditure Plan also includes long-term financing of approximately \$70.8 million in order to expedite the most critically needed repairs or replacements of citywide infrastructure.
+City Council approved the issuance bonds via Resolution 2017-089 on June 6, 2017.
+This Plan also provides a component which identifies the potential annual allocations to projects which could be included in the annual City Manager proposed Capital Improvement Budget for City Council consideration and action.